wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 d.
 "Negative Secondary Path"

 Under "Continuous Integration", Selenium scripts are kicked off by Jenkins when Git makes a push.

+To enable automation efforts focus to focus on the user rather than the code, I think the Gherkin language should be used even if you do not use the <a target="_blank" href="https://wilsonmar.github.io/cucumber/">Cucumber testing tool</a>.
+It's a standard way of using regular English sentences to describe what a system should do (its behaviors).
+Other human languages can be used as well.

 Apache "SureFire" generates test reports.